 After having spent over a month in the vegan food mecca that is Chiang Mai, Pai felt a little restrictive food-wise.
-I was however ecstatic to swap the pollution and traffic hubbub for the crisp mountain air after suffering from bad allergies and a sore throat seemingly exacerbated by tuk tuk smog for most of our time in Chiang Mai.
+There weren’t many vegan Pai restaurants to explore here.
+However, I was ecstatic to swap the pollution and traffic hubbub for the crisp mountain air after suffering from bad allergies and a sore throat seemingly exacerbated by tuk tuk smog for most of our time in Chiang Mai.

 But saying that we love Pai would be a bit of a lie: we do like it a lot, but we only ever wander into town for food.
 What we love so much about Pai is a little guesthouse-come-expat-community called The Yawning Field where we spend most of our time when we come to Pai.
 It’s a truly magical place where we stayed a year ago and this year over the Christmas and New Year Holiday.
 We made a bunch of new friends, did a few pot lucks together, sipped on hot teas on chilly mornings, did yoga every day overlooking the misty fields and listened to the birds and frogs bundled up in a pile of blankets in our little hut.
 It’s a little piece of bliss where you come to enjoy a slow pace of life and the beautiful views.

-For now though, here are our picks for vegan grubs in Pai in order from our most to our least loved.
+For now though, here are our picks for vegan Pai eateries in order from our most to our least loved.
 Oddly, one thing Pai does well is sandwiches.
 We had more here in 10 days than in a whole year of traveling South East Asia.